bitsofcotton/p0/README.md

 The invariant dimension size we need on original global function depends on the categorization of the structure of them.

 # Tips
 But with randtools meaning, we always have invariants with some of categorized ones in also small dimension.
 This causes linear summation combination on prediction of each invariants.
-Therefore, we sometimes have better results in smaller invariant dimensions.
+Therefore, we sometimes have better results even in smaller invariant dimensions.
 But if the combination coefficient slowly moves in general, so no stable result be gained in smaller dimensions in general.
 A recursive apply on this causes apply them into large number of clustered invariant categorization.
 So if there's a invariant combination largely changes point, we get gulf on the result.
 Otherwise, we get better result and usually, the global invariant unchange, so the condition satisfies this.

 # Tips